-Within the framework of the GHRSST the MODIS MUDBs have been shared with several groups worldwide, and we expect VIIRS to be included soon.
+Within the framework of the GHRSST, the MODIS MUDBs have been shared with several groups worldwide, and we expect VIIRS to be included soon.

-The MODIS and VIIRS MUDBs will soon be made available from the OBPG server, and, through collaborations supported by the new USPI project, from European Copernicus data servers too.
+Indeed, the MODIS and VIIRS MUDBs will soon be made available through the OBPG server and, through collaborations supported by the new USPI project, through European Copernicus data servers too.

 The results of this proposed project will be reported at scientific meetings.
 Information exchange will be facilitated by the GHRSST, of which the PI is a member and former Chair of the Science Team, and through the NASA SST Science Team, and other NASA meetings.